Hrushikesh-github/Face-Analysis-using-deep-learning/README.md

 I followed VGG type of increase in filterss ( doubling always ) majorly 3*3 receptive fields with 5*5 at the beginning.

 For the FER dataset, again a custom VGGNet inspired model was used.
 It has similar structure to the VGG-Net(doubling of filters as dimension is reduced by half).

 ![emotion_vggnet](https://user-images.githubusercontent.com/56476887/94838869-d6e35d00-0433-11eb-8fdd-63ca36284bf2.png)

 # Training Logs
+Many experiments have been done.
+Here is one of the sample outputs of one of my experiments on the Adience dataset.
+Training was stopped when learning appeared to stagnate or whether overfitting was observed.

+Final Result for the adience dataset in category
 ![result](https://user-images.githubusercontent.com/56476887/94838572-6f2d1200-0433-11eb-847b-06f35ffc319b.png)

+Graphs when training was stopped at different epochs (because lowering of learning rate was required)
 ![result_stop1](https://user-images.githubusercontent.com/56476887/94838578-705e3f00-0433-11eb-96a0-8bbc0339d2df.png)
 ![result_stop2](https://user-images.githubusercontent.com/56476887/94838582-705e3f00-0433-11eb-907b-934d82805f20.png)
 ![result_stop3](https://user-images.githubusercontent.com/56476887/94838584-70f6d580-0433-11eb-9f69-aed43e9fd65d.png)

+FER result

 ![vggnet_emotion2](https://user-images.githubusercontent.com/56476887/94838587-718f6c00-0433-11eb-8da7-612f68647315.png)

 # Results